 The essence of Niti Shastra wasn’t authored by one person but was compiled in an abridged form by various Rishis including Vashistha and Shukracharya.
 It is primarily attributed to Shukra.
 Shukra was a great sage of the Bhrigu line, one of the most important families of Vedic Rishis.
 He possessed knowledge, beauty, healing capacity and sagacity in both spiritual and worldly affairs.
-He was identified with Venus, the brightest of the planets, for this power of light and energy.
-He was said to be the guru of the Asuras, the anti-Gods who sought worldly power.
+Mythologists identify him with Venus, the brightest of the planets, for this power of light and energy; they also him “guru of the Asuras”, the anti-Gods who sought worldly power.
 With his skill and diplomacy, he was able to even guide egoistic people to a higher Dharma.

 While other Shastras deal with specialized aspects of life and, therefore, are of limited utility, the Niti Shastra is useful for everyone and in all cases and is a means for upliftment for all humanity.

 Niti Shastra is considered to be a wellspring of health, wealth, enjoyment as well as liberation.

 By knowing the principles Niti, leaders can be victorious, over their adversaries, overcoming all enemies – outside and within – irrespective of their power.

 Knowledge of words and their meaning can be acquired without the study of Grammar.
 Material success can be achieved without understanding the science of Logic.
 People follow rituals, observances and festivals without understanding their meaning.
 Each person can easily realize the frailty as and destructibility of the physical body spiritual teachings.